telerik/blazor-docs/components/appbar/separators.md

 # Separators

 You can visually separate the items in the Telerik AppBar for Blazor.
-The component supports lines and empty space between its sections.
+Depending on the needs of your application you can use of the following, or a combination of them.

 ## AppBar Separator